Transit Automation Research

 Overview

 Advancements in technology are rapidly transforming the transportation system and provide the potential to improve transit systems.
-To support the development and deployment of automated bus transit services, FTA has developed a five-year Strategic Transit Automation Research (STAR) Plan that outlines FTA’s research agenda on transit bus automation technologies.
+To support the development and deployment of automated bus transit services, FTA developed the five-year Strategic Transit Automation Research (STAR) Plan 2.0, an update of the 2018 STAR Plan (now referred to as STAR Plan 1.0) that outlines FTA’s research agenda on transit bus automation technologies.
 The plan is built upon extensive stakeholder consultation and use case analysis and is informed by a rigorous literature review.

-- Conduct research to achieve safe and effective transit automation deployments
+- Conducting enabling research on safe, equitable, and effective transit automation deployments

-- Transfer knowledge to the transit stakeholder community
+- Learning from and sharing knowledge with the transit stakeholder community

 Objectives